Shaun McDonald (American football): St Louis Rams

 The St Louis Rams made McDonald the 106th pick in the 2003 NFL Draft.
 At the end of the 2006 season, McDonald finished his career with the Rams with 106 catches for 1,215 yards and four touchdowns.

 Detroit Lions

 In the 2007 offseason, McDonald left the Rams and joined former Rams offensive coordinator Mike Martz with the Detroit Lions.
 That season, McDonald led the Lions in catches with 79, 943 yards, and touchdowns with six.

 In 2008, McDonald started seven of the 12 games in which he played and caught 35 passes for 332 yards and a touchdown.

 Pittsburgh Steelers

 McDonald was signed by the Pittsburgh Steelers on May 1, 2009.

-NFL career statistics
+NFL statistics

 Personal life

 McDonald has two cousins in professional sports - former NBA point guard Mike Bibby and professional soccer player Robbie Findley.
 He is also related through marriage to Eddie House who most recently played for the Miami Heat.